LukaB25/BeeFriend/README.md

 - Messenger is located on the right beneath the Inbox on large screens, after the chat is selected inside the Inbox, it is hidden on medium and smaller screens and is located with the Inbox on the special page.
 - Messenger is only shown while user is logged in, and is hidden when user is logged out.
 Additionally it is hidden until user select a chat or when they exit the chat they are currently in.
 - Messenger consists of the existing messages, received on the left and sent on the right of the component, with time indicating how long ago has the message been received, and the message input text area with a send button (plane inside a hex box).
+- Currently the individual messages can not be deleted.
+Will be added in the future updates, was skipped due to time constraint for the project.
 - If a user wants to send a message to a different user, they can click onto the different user in the Inbox and switch to the selected user, or they can exit opened chat by pressing the X in the top right corner.
 - Small avatar image will be displayed in the top left corner of the component, indicating which user are you messaging with.
-- Messenger stays open even when the user switches between the pages, but is closed when user logs out.
+- Messenger stays open even when the user switches between the pages, but is closed when user logs out or clicks exit button.
 - Messenger is displayed on Home page, Profile page and each of the Post pages

 Inbox - Messenger